Sodium Cyanide Market Size and Share

 Sodium cyanide is a white, crystalline, deliquescent, water-soluble, poisonous powder prepared by heating sodium amide with charcoal.
 It is used commercially for fumigation, electroplating, extracting gold and silver from ores, and chemical manufacturing.

-The sodium cyanide market is segmented by end-user industry and geography.
-The end-user industry segments the market into mining, chemical, and other end-user industries.
-The report also covers the market size and forecasts in 14 countries across major regions.
-Each segment's market sizing and forecasts are based on Volume (Tons).
+The sodium cyanide market is segmented by product form, end-user industry and geography.
+By product form, the market is segmented into solid (briquettes/powder) and liquid solution.
+By end-user industry, the market is segmented into mining, chemical, and other end-user industries.
+The report also covers the market size and forecasts for sodium cyanide in 14 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of volume (Tons).

 By Product Form